Corporate privacy notice - how we use your personal data

 Conditions for criminal offence data, enforcement investigations and prosecutions

 Where we are undertaking an investigation we are processing personal information under Part III of the Data Protection Act 2018 (DPA) for law enforcement purposes.
-The six law enforcement purposes are broadly the same as those in GDPR.
+The six law enforcement purposes are broadly the same as those in the General Data Protection Regulations (GDPR).
 Transparency requirements are not as strict, due to the potential to prejudice an ongoing investigation in certain circumstances.

 When processing sensitive data, we must be able to demonstrate that the processing is strictly necessary and satisfy one of the conditions in Schedule 8 of the DPA or is based on consent.